alxwen711/alxwen711.github.io/main.md

 ## Todo list
 (Highlighted are top priority)

-- **Longer article about CodeForces' rating system, SpeedForces, and what rating actually means**.
-This will be a separate post from biweekly updates.
-Another post is also planned as a full review of my first year on CodeForces.
+- **Two seperate posts from biweekly updates**.
+These are planned to be longer more in depth posts.
+The first is on how Codeforce rating works and what it actually means (mainly for setting personal goals) and is expected to be out by the end of September.
+The second will be a full review of my first year on CodeForces and obviously releases late December, assuming that I am physically capable of this after my wisdom teeth get pulled out.

 - [**Python Competitive Library**](https://github.com/alxwen711/py-competitive-library): Updates are happening to this repository on a regular basis with new algorithm/data structure/template files.